 2 cups of chopped vegetables (I use carrot, beans, peas, baby corn)

 1 cup of basmati or any long-grained rice

 1 cup of thin coconut milk (optional, replace with water if not using)

 1 tsp of red chilli powder

 3 tbsp of chopped coriander leaves, for garnish

 1. Heat a pressure cooker or pressure pan.
-Add the ghee and whole pieces.
-Fry until fragrant - about 20 seconds.
+Add the ghee and whole spices.
+Fry until fragrant – about 20 seconds.

 2. Add the onions and garlic and saute until the onions turn pink and soft – about 2 mins.